-Students who accumulate twenty (20) unexcused absences or the hourly equivalent per year shall be deemed to be habitually truant.
-When a student is absent more than twenty days per year or the hourly equivalent and any portion of the absences is unexcused, the Attendance Officer may file a report with the county attorney of the county in which the student resides.
-For example, if the student accumulates 23 days of excused absences due to documented illness and is tardy one time, the Attendance Officer may file a report with the appropriate county attorney.
+When a student is absent more 15 days per year or the hourly equivalent and any portion of the absences is unexcused, the Attendance Officer may file a report with the county attorney of the county in which the student resides.
+For example, if the student accumulates 20 days of excused absences due to documented illness and is tardy one time, the Attendance Officer may file a report with the appropriate county attorney.
 When a student's absences are excused or due to documented illness that makes attendance impossible or impracticable, the Attendance Officer may file a report with the county attorney of the county in which the student resides.
 "Documented illness" shall mean a health condition that prevents the student from safely attending school that has been confirmed by a written statement by the student's health care provider.
 Students will have the option to attend Saturday School to make up the missed class time for unexcused absences.